|20 mg||30 capsules||$33.00|

 Children should not be given Esomeprazole unless it is prescribed by a doctor.

-Esomeprazole is not usually recommended during pregnancy or while breastfeeding due to lack of firm evidence relating to its safety.
+Esomeprazole is not usually recommended during pregnancy or while breastfeeding due to the lack of firm evidence relating to its safety.

 Esomeprazole can interfere with other medications you may be taking, increasing your susceptibility to side effects.
 Due to decreased levels of stomach acidity, it can also affect the way other drugs are absorbed, therefore reducing efficacy.